mhiskall282/kayabalabs-nft-course-completion/OPERATIONS.md

+✅ $0.50 in ETH on Scroll network
 ✅ ~5 minutes to complete

 Your certificate will be:
 - Permanently stored on blockchain
 - Visible on OpenSea
+- Non-transferable (soulbound)

 Need help?
 Reply to this email.